litebird/litebird_sim/docs/source/detectors.rst

 1. In some simulations, you just need to simulate one detector (whose parameters can be taken either from the IMO or from the parameter file itself);
-2. In other cases, you want to simulate all the detectors in a frequency channel: in this case, you would like to avoid specifying them one by one!
+2. In other cases, you want to simulate all the detectors in one or more frequency channels: in this case, you would like to avoid specifying them one by one!
 3. In other cases, you might want to specify just a subset
 4. Finally, you might base your simulation on the IMO definition of a detector/channel but twiddle a bit with some parameters.